libmapper/mappersession/README.md

 `save(filename, description="", values=[], viewName="", views=[])`

 saves the current mapping state as a JSON session file.
-    :param file: The JSON file to save the session into
+- param file: The JSON file to save the session into
-    :param description: A short description of the current session
+- param description: A short description of the current session
-    :optional param values: Array of {name, value} pairs for signals to set on session load
+- optional param values: Array of {name, value} pairs for signals to set on session load
-    :optional param viewName: Name of the GUI that's adding metadata
+- optional param viewName: Name of the GUI that's adding metadata
-    :optional param views: GUI related object for recreating the session
+- optional param views: GUI related object for recreating the session
-    :return: The session JSON object
+- return: The session JSON object

 `load(files, should_stage=False, should_clear=True)`

 loads one or more sessions with options for staging and cycling.
-    :param files (List): The JSON files to load
+- param files (List): The JSON files to load
-    :optional param should_stage (Boolean): Manages continuous staging and reconnecting of missing devices and signals as they appear, default false
+- optional param should_stage (Boolean): Manages continuous staging and reconnecting of missing devices and signals as they appear, default false
-    :optional param should_clear (Boolean): Clear all maps before loading the session, default True
+- optional param should_clear (Boolean): Clear all maps before loading the session, default True
-    :return (Dict): visual session information relevant to GUIs
+- return (Dict): visual session information relevant to GUIs